joellegross/exit-poll-analysis/README.md

 ---
 ## Key Findings

-- MRP effectively predicts vote share in states with and without exit polls.
+- MRP effectively predicts vote share in states with and without exit polls
-- Presence of an exit poll does **not** consistently reduce prediction error.
+- Presence of an exit poll does **not** consistently reduce prediction error
 - Demographic predictors such as race, education, can skew modeling reuslts

 ---